Guidelines and Instructions

-- Poster height can be up to 42 inches.
+- Poster height can be 36 or 42 inches.
 Please specify the height of your poster when you submit.
-The typical poster height is either 36 or 42 inches.

 - Posters are on a first come, first serve basis.
-Although printing is not guaranteed in a specified amount of time, a week's* notice is typically sufficient. *During events more time may be necessary to complete printing requests.
+Although printing is not guaranteed in a specified amount of time, two to three days'* notice is typically sufficient. *During events more time may be necessary to complete printing requests.
 Contact the operator if you have questions.